 Treated as less than human, they were bought and sold by their white owners and despite official condemnation of slavery by several popes; some were even bought and owned by the Church.

-It is easy to see why churchmen owned slaves.
-They could find sufficient evidence in the Bible to support their views.
+Churchmen could find sufficient justification in the Bible to own slaves.
 In Gen. 9:25 we read Noah's curse on his son Ham and all of Ham's descendants: "A servant of servants shall he be unto his brethren."
-Theologians understood that Ham was the very first ancestor of black Africans, and Noah's curse became justification for Christian Europe, and later for America, to enslave black Africans.
-The same excuse was used as biblical justification for racial segregation.
+Theologians understood that Ham was the very first ancestor of black Africans, and Noah's curse became justification for Europe, and later for America (North and South), to enslave black Africans.
+The same Biblical sanction was used as an excuse for racial segregation.

 Until 1967, anti-miscegenation laws prevented interracial marriage in several American states.
 It wasn't until 1978 that Mormon Church doctrine stopped segregating blacks and even today, many other individual churches continue to bow to their bigoted leaders.

 'White' means 'morally pure'.
 A 'white lie' is not really a lie and a 'white-collar worker' is superior.
 'Black' is dirty.
 Wool from a black sheep cannot be dyed and consequently worthless.
 Black magic and the black arts draw on malevolent powers.
 Nobody wants to be blackmailed or blacklisted for working on the black market.
 Black widow spiders are not so friendly and that thing which never lets you escape from the office, the infernal Blackberry.